-I myself have used this clue to check out when studios were in business for some of my mother’s photographs that she had inherited.
+I have used this clue to check out when studios were in business for some of my mother’s photographs that she had inherited.

-You may or may not be surprised to know that Google did in fact help me to identify when the photograph was taken.
+You may or may not be surprised to know that Google did help me to identify when the photograph was taken.

-You maybe hesitating to date and identify who is in your photos because you may think that it is just too hard to do.
+You may be hesitating to date and identify who is in your photos because you may think that it is just too hard to do.